5and5/BO1-StratTester/README.md

 - Current Zone
 - Sprint meter
     - Sprint meter colors can be customized using the following commands or through the config (if you use the console commands, they are automatically written to config)
-        - `/cg_sprintMeterDisabledColor 0.8 0.1 0.1 0.2` - Color of the meter when you deplete your sprint and are recharing your sprint.
+        - `/cg_sprintMeterDisabledColor 0.8 0.1 0.1 0.2` - Color of the meter when you deplete your sprint and are recharging your sprint.
         - `/cg_sprintMeterEmptyColor 0.7 0.5 -.2 0.8` - Color the bar when you are nearly out of sprint
         - `/cg_sprintMeterFullColor 0.8 0.8 0.8 0.8` - Color of the bar typically
         - `/hud_fade_sprint 1.7` - Time it takes for the sprint meter to fade.